 In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:

-a) Data type, port type, procedure signature and variable definitions and import statements shall not have an optional attribute associated to them directly.
+Data type, port type, procedure signature and variable definitions and import statements shall not have an optional attribute associated to them directly.
 When an optional attribute is associated to module, group, function, altstep, test case, control or component type containing such definitions, it shall not have any effect on the included data type, port type, procedure signature, variable or import statement.

+At most one optional attribute shall be applied to each definition, each individual field reference or language element to which a with statement is associated.

 Examples